How to Master DBT’s TIPP Skills EASILY

 Mainly it’s important and relevant because it helps manage your feelings and emotions, helps you tolerate distress and gives you a leg up over the crisis when you’re in a moment like that.

 So, are you ready?
-I’m going to line up step-by-step instructions on how to master this skill and go through each part of it bit by bit, along with some ideas and examples for you to follow.
+I will line up step-by-step instructions on how to master this skill and go through each part of it bit by bit, along with some ideas and examples for you to follow.

 Step-by-Step Instructions to Master the TIPP Skill